-Our Ordinary Shares have been trading under the symbol "PYPD" on the Nasdaq Global Market since June 2020.
+Our Ordinary Shares were traded under the symbol "PYPD" on the Nasdaq Global Market from June 2020 until June 2023 and have been trading under the symbol "PYPD" on the Nasdaq Capital Market since June 2023.

 B. Plan of Distribution.